VAFA282 Ceramics-Wheel-Throwing

 - VI.
 Catalog Course Description

-- Emphasis is placed on developing a consistent body of work stressing wheel work and hand building.
+- Emphasis is placed on developing a body of work focused on the use of a pottery wheel.
 Laboratory and practical study of clays and glazes are explored.
-Slide presentations, lecture, and demonstrations expose students to the history of world ceramics and current techniques used by today's ceramic artists and industry.
+Students are exposed to the history of world ceramics and current techniques used by today's ceramic artists and industry.
+Developing a personal viewpoint as an outgrowth of the ceramic process is encouraged.
+This course focuses on wheelthrown ceramic forms.

 - VII.
 Required Course Content and Direction